pierceTee/TrimuiLEDController/README.md

 - [ro8inmorgan](https://github.com/ro8inmorgan): Their [LedControl](https://github.com/ro8inmorgan/LedControl) application helped me fix some bugs/functionality in this application.

 # TODO
-- Fix settings not maintaining over reboot (systemd daemon?).
+- Basic menu with options to: turn off/on all LEDs, uninstall all sysemd daemons.
 - Smart pro support.
 - Split sprite rendering code into its own file for future use.
 - Update sprite to something nicer.
-- Basic menu with options to: turn off/on all LEDs, uninstall all sysemd daemons (if thats how we do it)
-- Tests/Release.
+- Release.